-The asparagus fern isn’t exactly a common houseplant, but it’s attractive with feathery, light foliage and can be successfully grown indoors.
+The asparagus fern isn’t exactly a common houseplant, but with its feathery, light foliage, it's quite attractive and can be successfully grown indoors.
 In warmer regions, the fern can be easily adapted to outdoor culture, where it sometimes grows like a creeper and can even become invasive.
 Indoors, the key to a robust asparagus fern is to keep the plant bushy and dense so its lace-like foliage forms an attractive mound.

 The most popular asparagus fern is the Asparagus aethiopicus.
 There are also a few other varieties sometimes seen in cultivation, including Asparagus asparagoides, which has ovoid pseudo-leaves, and Asparagus setaceus, which has very fine needles.

 If consumed, the berries of the asparagus fern plant may cause gastrointestinal issues, such as diarrhea, vomiting, and abdominal pain.
 If the berries come in contact with the skin, they may cause a rash at the point of contact.
 Additionally, asparagus fern is toxic to domestic cats and dogs.
-Take caution if you have this plant in your house with small children and pets, especially if it if producing berries.
-In warm, humid climates, this fern can spread rapidly when planted outdoors.
-In Florida and Hawaii, asparagus fern has been declared a weed because of its invasive nature.
+Take caution if you have this plant in your house with small children and pets, especially if it is producing berries.